premgupta07/premgupta07/README.md

 - ⚡ Fun fact: ...
 -->

 This is Prem Gupta😊.
 I am currently pursuing B.Tech at School of Computer Engineering, KIIT(Deemed to be University).
-I am looking to pursue a challenging career and be part of a progressive organization that gives a scope to enhance my knowledge and utilizing my skills towards the growth of the organisation.
+I am looking to pursue a engaging career and be part of a growing organization that gives a scope to enhance my knowledge and utilize my skills towards the growth and profit of the organisation.

 I am a self driven and versatile individual with an interest in problem-solving and passion for strategy development, leadership activities and writing✍🏼.
 I am a sports enthusiast and have badminton as sports hobby.
-I desire to make a positive impact on the people around me and hope to achieve this through personal projects, internships, webinars and other experiences.
+I desire to make a positive impact on the people around me and hope to achieve this through projects and internships.

-I code for Fun in any language including:
+I use and solve in the languages medntioned below:

 Python	C/C++	Java	Octave	SQL		CSS		HTML  JS

-I have completed my roles as Software Developer Intern at CPPSECRETS, Machine Learning Trainee at Verzeo.I am working on a project where [application of ML, Connectivity using SQLyog and Java and presentation using React,Redux is present] as an intern in HighRadius.
+I have completed my roles as Software Developer Intern at CPPSECRETS, Machine Learning Trainee at Verzeo.I worked on a project of making B2B application as an trainee intern in HighRadius.
+Currently I am paid Consulting Technical Intern working on webagents, parsers and many other amazing concepts and techniques.

 Here's a little insight into what motivates me:
-Technology and AI has impacted the way we live our lives and how we grow.
-The knowledge and skills learned through the study of Computer Science has found applications in almost every job sector.
-Being a fan of interdisciplinary work, I want to apply the skills I learn in the classroom.
-My past research and internship experiences reflect this passion as I continue to explore the endless opportunities Computer Science has to offer.
+Computer Science has impacted the way we live our lives and how we grow.
+The knowledge, skills and problem solving learned through the study of Computer Science has evidently found applications in almost every job sector.
+Being a fan of learn by doing, I apply the skills and concepts I learn in the classroom and do hands-on implementation.
+My past research and internship experiences reflect this as I learn more and explore the opportunities Computer Science has to offer.